RasmussenLab/pimms/doc/proteomics_intro.md

     - hydrophilic vs hydrophobic liquids (Acetonitrile)

 ### Column
-- reverse phase (chromatography), see [wikipedia](Reversed-phase chromatography (also called RPC, reverse-phase chromatography, or hydrophobic chromatography) includes any chromatographic method that uses a hydrophobic stationary phase.[1]
+- reverse phase (chromatography), see [wikipedia](Reversed-phase chromatography (also called RPC, reverse-phase chromatography, or hydrophobic chromatography) includes any chromatographic method that uses a hydrophobic stationary phase.
   RPC refers to liquid (rather than gas) chromatography.)
     > Reversed-phase chromatography (also called RPC, reverse-phase chromatography, or hydrophobic chromatography) includes any chromatographic method that uses a hydrophobic stationary phase.
 RPC refers to liquid (rather than gas) chromatography.
     > (...)
 Reversed-phase chromatography is a technique using alkyl chains covalently bonded to the stationary phase particles in order to create a hydrophobic stationary phase, which has a stronger affinity for hydrophobic or less polar compounds.
 The use of a hydrophobic stationary phase is essentially the reverse of normal phase chromatography, since the polarity of the mobile and stationary phases have been inverted – hence the term reversed-phase chromatography.